How to store leeks

 Once the leeks are clean, trim off the dark green tops, leaving a few inches of the light green and white parts intact.
 The dark green tops are tough and often bitter, so it’s best to remove them before storage.
 You can save them for making stock or discard them.

-See also How to uninstall tarkov
+See also How to haggle with virgin media

 3. Slicing